NoneGG/aredis/docs/source/pubsub.rst

 Publish / Subscribe
 ===================

-aredis includes a `PubSub` object that subscribes to channels and listens for new messages.
+coredis includes a `PubSub` object that subscribes to channels and listens for new messages.
 Creating a `PubSub` object is easy.

 .. code-block:: python